tkim90/ent-data-table/README.md

-A ready-to-go React data table with all the bells and whistles.
+A React data table with all the bells and whistles.
 Built with `react-data-grid`.

 MaterialUI setup from https://blog.sycamore.design/material-ui-next-js-typescript#heading-material-ui